¡Bienvenidos al rincón de español!

 - Children who have studied a foreign language in elementary school achieve expected gains and score higher on standardized tests of reading, language arts and mathematics than children who have not studied a foreign language.

 - The long-range goal of the program is to produce fluent users of Spanish by successfully articulating the program in grades K-12.
-Students receive instruction three days per week, thirty minutes for each class in Spanish.
+This year in our 6 days schedule rotation, we have 4 Spanish lessons.
+Students receive 30 minutes for each class in Spanish.

 - Activities in the Spanish classroom parallel and support regular classroom instruction and EL Education.